 11. In view of this difficult situation the Government and the National Bank of Moldova (NBM) was seeking to stabilize the economy and avoid an inflationary spiral and further depreciation of the currency, continue restructuring and therefore resume growth, avoid a default on treasury bill redemption, renegotiate external debt and external debt arrears, and create a stable and credible policy environment to restore confidence and growth.
 The 1999 budget that was approved by the Parliament in December 1998 called for spending cuts in all major areas.
 It met the IMF's fiscal austerity requirements, and opened the way for resuming IMF funding.
 In January 1999 the IMF released a US\$35 million tranche from a three-year EFF.
 However, this budget was built on the assumption of one per cent growth in real output in 1999, and an average exchange rate of MDL 11 per US\$1.
 Both assumptions may prove to have been overly optimistic.
 In mid-January 1999 the National Bank of Moldova approved a monetary and credit policy for 1999.
 The target of this policy was to reduce the inflation rate from 18.2 per cent to 13-15 per cent.
 The programme envisages that by the end of 1999 the money stock should be increased by 35 per cent and reach the level of MDL 2.29 billion, monetary base by 24 per cent to the level of MDL 1.23 billion, and the volume of lending that goes directly to the national economy by 18 per cent to the level of MDL 2.1 billion.
 In order to implement this it was planned to diminish the bank liquidity ratio from 0.94 to 0.89 and to gradually reduce the obligatory reserve ratio back to 8 per cent from 15 per cent.
 The last measure became necessary in order to ease the pressure on an already fragile banking system.
 As a result of resumed IMF lending, international reserves had risen, and were expected to rise again with disbursement of \$35 million from the World Bank.
-The low levels of reserves would force the NBM to continue its nonintervention policy, and its relative inability to protect the Lei against further pressure.

-Since reaching its low point in December 1998, the

-Lei had succeeded in remaining relatively stable through January and February 1999.
+The low levels of reserves would force the NBM to continue its nonintervention policy, and its relative inability to protect the MDL against further pressure.
+Since reaching its low point in December 1998, the MDL had succeeded in remaining relatively stable through January and February 1999.
 Nevertheless in March one could observe the cash exchange rate to decline much faster than the official rate, plunging to MDL 10.3 per US\$1.
-This made it evident that the Lei remained vulnerable to shocks, either due to debt crisis in Moldova or to further real depreciation in the currencies of its major trading partners.
+This made it evident that the MDL remained vulnerable to shocks, either due to debt crisis in Moldova or to further real depreciation in the currencies of its major trading partners.

 12. The representative of Moldova further noted that external debts had reached US\$1.35 billion or approximately 140 per cent of GDP.
 Debt servicing difficulties were severe (in the first quarter of 1999 Moldova had missed a principal payment to Gazprom).
 However, further external financing was essential, and Moldova was seeking alternative sources of financing.
 The EU had made EUR 15 million available.
 The World Bank would provide up to US\$60 million, including US\$35 million from a structural adjustment programme suspended in 1997, and a further US\$25 million through the International Development Association.
 The Government intended to use some of the privatization receipts from the sale of Moldtelecom etc. towards debt repayment.
-Some commercial financing was also under discussion, including a syndicated loan towards the end of the year.
-Non-payments for energy, waste of energy, low prices, energy thefts and the chronic build-up of debt to Gazprom could be partly resolved with an agreed debt-equity swap between Gazprom and Moldovagas.